frogCaller/number-to-words/README.md

 # Number to Words Converter

-This Python project converts numbers to their word equivalents.
-It handles numbers up to large magnitudes by utilizing a customizable scale list, making it versatile for various applications.
+This Python project converts numbers into their word equivalents, capable of handling very large numbers up to Millinillion!

 ## Features